healthearth/Magic2U-Design-System/apps/demo-app/src/README.md

 ├── styles/          # Global CSS + design-system styling
 ├── telemetry/       # Analytics + event logging
 ├── App.tsx          # Root application component.
 It loads your LandingPage and nothing else.
-└── main.tsx         # React entrypoint
+└── main.tsx         # React entrypoint.
+This mounts your App into the DOM.